dmitrydivin/zookeeper/README.md

-# Zookeeper on the Tarantool
+# Proof of concept Zookeeper on the Tarantool
 Supported the following commands

 - `get <options> <path>` - get value by path